amillerrr/wasm-typer/README.md

     ```sh
     cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" .
     ```
+    NOTE: Some installations will use $(go env GOROOT)/lib/wasm/wasm_exec.js

 3.  **Compile the WebAssembly Module**
     This command compiles the `main.go` file into a `.wasm` binary that the browser can execute: